Kiichi Hōgen

 Kiichi Hōgen (jp. 鬼一法眼) is a legendary Japanese monk and warrior from the 1100s who appeared in "Gikeiki", a military epic about the life of Minamoto no Yoshitsune, written in the early Muromachi period.
-Hōgen is a honorific title for a monk, not a name, with Kiichi Hōgen literally meaning "First Demon Priest".
+Hōgen is a honorific title for a monk, not a name, so that Kiichi Hōgen literally means "First Demon Priest".

 He was an onmyoji who resided at Ichijo-dori Horikawa-dori in Heian-kyō (Kyoto), and was an authority on the magical art of warfare called Rikuto-heiho.
 It is believed that he excelled both in academics and military arts.
 A well-known legend has it that Yoshitsune stole Kiichi's family heirloom military book Rikuto in collaboration with Kiichi's daughter, Minazuru-hime.
 Due to his legendary status, he is sometimes identified with Kurama Tengu, also a sage (a tengu instead of a human) of Mount Kurama credited in some versions with teaching the young Minamoto no Yoshitsune swordsmanship, tactics, and magic.

 He is revered as the founder of Kyōhachi-ryū (eight styles considered the inspiration to all swordsmanship in West Japan, and the combat techniques Kiichi taught his eight best disciples, including Minamoto-no-Yoshitsune) school of swordplay and as the deity of swordplay.
-His teachings, often taken from Rikuto (such as the quote If it comes meet it, if it leaves, send it on its way, if it opposes then unify it.
+His teachings, often taken from Rikuto (such as the adage If it comes meet it, if it leaves, send it on its way, if it opposes then unify it.
 5 and 5 are 10, 1 and 9 are 10, 2 and 8 are 10.
 The large suppresses all, the small enters the microscopic.
-The power of life and death) continued to influence further martial arts, eg. with Hōgen being credited by Morihei Ueshiba, founder of aikido.
+The power of life and death), influenced later martial artists, including Morihei Ueshiba, founder of aikido.

 He is a main character of a jidaimono Kiichi Hōgen sanryaku no maki, written in 1731 by Hasegawa Senshi(長谷川千四) and Matsuda Bunkōdō (和田文耕堂) for the Takemoto-za.
 The play originally had five acts, but only two main parts have survived: "Kikubatake" ("The Chrysanthemum Garden"), the main scene of the 3rd act, and "Ichijō Ōkura Monogatari", the core of the 4th act.
 The final act, "Gojō no Hashi" is rarely performed.